Fixed versus adjustable loans

 At the beginning of a a fixed-rate loan, the majority the payment is applied to interest.
 This proportion reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call SkyWest Mortgage at (916) 399-5500 for details.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Call SkyWest Mortgage at (916) 399-5500 to discuss how we can help.

-ARMs most often feature their lowest, most attractive rates at the start of the loan.
-They usually provide that rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+ARMs usually start at a very low rate that may increase over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-These loans are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs benefit borrowers who plan to sell their house or refinance before the initial lock expires.

-Most borrowers who choose ARMs do so when they want to get lower introductory rates and don't plan to stay in the home longer than the initial low-rate period.
+Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and don't plan to remain in the house longer than the initial low-rate period.
 ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they can't sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (916) 399-5500.
 It's our job to answer these questions and many others, so we're happy to help!